DannyNemer/javascript-comments-style-guide/README.md

 # JavaScript Comments Style Guide
-The very early beginnings of a JavaScript comments style guide.
+The beginnings of a JavaScript comments style guide.

 ## In-Line Comments